anshulee/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####5.
 Use of Generators
 I used a Python generator to generate data for each batch of the training and validation set.
 This helped prevent memory errors.
 I ensured the generator was shuffling the images before each iteration.
 The generator would also create a flipped image (ln 376-384) and augment the data set.

+####5.
+Driving the car!

 With the groundwork in place i experimented with number of epochs and samples per epochs .
 Once i saw the loss getting reduced i tested the model and the car was able to drive by without any crashes.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 as evidenced by the validation loss.
-I used an adam optimizer so that manually training the learning rate wasn't required.
+I used an adam optimizer with a learning rate of 1e-4( reached here after a few experiments)